Changing from sole trader to limited company, image of people sticking notes on a cork board | Crunch

 When you’re self-employed (as a sole trader) you pay tax on your income via your annual Self Assessment.
 Depending on your earnings, you may have to pay Income Tax at the highest rate (45%) and National Insurance as well.

-When you’re a limited company, though, the main rate of Corporation Tax (in the 2022/23 tax year) is 19%, meaning your business tax bill could be much smaller.
+When you’re a limited company, the main rate of Corporation Tax (in the 2024/25 tax year) if your profits are less than £50,000 is 19% but if profits are greater than £250,000, you will pay corporation tax at 25%.
+You will be given a marginal relief if your profit falls between £50,000 and £250,000.
 Don’t forget you’ll still pay personal tax on any salary or dividends taken from your limited company via your Self Assessment.
 However, with careful planning, you can minimise the amount of tax you pay.
 Try our free Take Home Pay Calculator or speak to one of our advisors.

 IR35 is tax legislation that is designed to combat tax avoidance by workers supplying their services to clients via an intermediary, such as a limited company, but who would be an employee if the intermediary was not used.
 Such workers are called 'disguised employees' by Her Majesty's Revenue and Customs (HMRC).